-Upcoming work Nivelli’s War in the lyric, belfast and on Broadway (APril 2017); and once: the musical in the olympia, Dublin.
+Upcoming work includes once: the musical in the olympia, Dublin, and beckett’s Play (blue raincoat : Offsite, Sept 2017).
 BOb is currently Theatre Artist in Residence at The Hawk’s well Theatre, Sligo.

 “Bob Kelly gives a masterclass in European-influenced physical theatre, his tortured face and wracked body bearing the brands of all manner of human ravages…”